 Building a quantum internet

 Our work focusses on design, development, assembly, characterization and testing of new hardware systems and components for the Quantum Internet, based on Nitrogen Vacancy (NV) centers in diamond.
-We are the Applied Optics Group and are mostly active in the Quantum Internet Division.
+Our optics expertise is mainly applied in the Quantum Internet Division.

 Working towards our goal of building a quantum internet, we design and build optical systems and setups, and we conduct proof-of-principle scientific experiments to demonstrate their key required functionalities.
 As a next step, we focus on further development of these optical setups into a higher-TRL optical (sub-)systems or devices, that serve as building blocks for Quantum Internet.
 This including systems’ optimization, characterization, integration with other (sub-)systems, and their complete performance testing as a system.